Scientific celebrity: Role of the media

 The means of media reporting on science and the amount of science reporting have evolved significantly since science reporting first began, just as it has with journalism on most subjects.
 Early on, scientists gained the publicity necessary for celebrity status through traditional print media, including newspapers, magazines, pamphlets and mailings.
 The lecture circuit was another means, especially for self-promotion.
 By the middle of the 20th century, broadcast media such as television and radio and eventually cable television became important outlets.
 The rise of digital media enabled scientist to directly address the general public.
 Many other people have become known to the public as a result of media promotion.
 Heads of state, heads of governmental units and religious leaders have long received this type of media attention in representing interests other than their own.
-Scientific celebrity is similar, and C. Everett Koop is an example of a scientific celebrity who gain celebrity status through his work for a governmental agency, as Surgeon General of the United States.
+Scientific celebrity is similar, and C. Everett Koop is an example of a scientific celebrity who gained celebrity status through his work for a governmental agency, as Surgeon General of the United States.

 A further form of scientific outreach in the digital age is TED Talks.
 Science is one of the basic themes of Ted Talks, and examples of scientific celebrities who have presented TED Talks include E.O.
 Wilson, Barry Schwartz, Richard Dawkins, Steven Pinker, Brian Greene, and Laura Boykin, among others.

 A survey indicates that public acceptance of scientific concepts, particularly evolution, depends on the celebrity scientists who advocate it and on the other concepts that the celebrity advocates.
 Amy Unsworth and David Voas found that acceptance of evolution could decrease among some religious groups if it is advocated by a celebrity scientist who is perceived as having negative views of the religion, such as Richard Dawkins.